g0v-it/ontologies/README.md

 g0v fr-ap is a semantic web application that builds upon the following RDF vocabularies::

-- the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube), to describe the outgoings/incomes accounts observations
+- the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube), to describe data observations and statistics.
 - the [Financial Report Vocabulary](http://linkeddata.center/botk-fr/v1) that extends the Data Cube Vocabulary with classes, attributes and bindings about a generic Financtial reports.
 - the [Data Catalog Vocabulary](https://www.w3.org/TR/vocab-dcat/) to describe the dataset metadata
 - the [SKOS](https://www.w3.org/TR/skos-primer) to describe balance taxonomy.